By Stephanie Younger •

-I am writing this as a Black student activist who was excluded from speaking and turned away by the white student organizers of the Virginia #NationalSchoolWalkout Protest that took place on the 19th anniversary of the Columbine massacre, at Brown’s Island in Richmond.
-I was scheduled to speak about race and the media’s lack of support for the Black community because gun violence affects Black youth the most.
-Instead, my voice was diminished by a chapter of a movement meant to uplift the voices of young people.
+I am writing this as a young Black person who was excluded from speaking at the Virginia National School Walkout Protest at Brown’s Island in Richmond, Virginia, led by the same students who organized the local March For Our Lives rally.
+Weeks ago, the organizers guaranteed that I could speak about police brutality, and the significance of centering Black youth who are impacted by gun violence the most.
+Yesterday, an organizer turned me away, and a group of people who claim to uplift youth voices devalued mine.
 In response to this, I walked out on my own in solidarity with the Black women and girls who are disproportionately affected by gun violence.
 Black women and girls will always matter to me whether they matter to others or not, and whether my voice is valued or not.

 As a Black girl, I’m more susceptible to racism within spaces that claim that they intend to create a socially and politically just community.
 Black women and girls are often viewed as “disrespectful” for defending our communities, even though Malcolm X describes us as “the most disrespected, unprotected and neglected people in America.”
 It’s so unfortunate that we live in a world where we have to prove to people that we’re not the epitome of these negative labels when we refuse to subdue, sugarcoat and weaken our message.

 Uplifting marginalized voices is so important for this movement, because we shed light onto how gun violence disproportionately affects women, the LGBTQ+ community and the Black community.
 In the former capital of the Confederacy, we need to come to terms with our history.
 This country was built on the genocide and continuous exploitation of Native Americans and the continuous exploitation of Black women and girls whether it’s domestic violence, sexual violence, police violence and forms of gun violence, and the thing that is so devastating about it is how it’s something that’s rarely ever discussed.